AsimovBio/seqviz/README.md

 { height: "100vh", width: "100vw" }
 ```

+#### `options.selectedRange (={start: number, end: number} | null)`

+The `selectedRange` property enables selection within SeqViz via an external trigger.
+At minimum, this object should include start and end indexes to denote the start and end positions within the sequence that should be selected.
+To clear a selection externally, pass `null`.

 #### `options.onSelection (=null)`

 Callback function executed after selection events.
 Should accept a single `selection` argument: `(selection) => {}`.